 This card has a reasonable $95 annual fee, which can be more budget-friendly until you travel frequently again.

 Capital One Venture Rewards Credit Card

 The Capital One Venture Rewards Credit Card makes earning and redeeming points easy.
-You earn 2 miles per $1 on every purchase and can redeem them for travel statement credits on recent purchases.
+You earn at least 2x miles per $1 on every purchase and can redeem them for travel statement credits on recent purchases.
 It’s also possible to redeem your Venture Miles for upcoming travel or transfer to participating airline and hotel loyalty programs.

 This card offers a fee credit of up to $100 for Global Entry or TSA PreCheck.
 This expedited airline security credential can help you avoid the long security wait times so you arrive at your gate in time.

 Are trains or planes cleaner?
 The cleaner travel option can depend on where you’re going and the current seating options.
 Compare various carriers and choose that one that offers the most peace of mind within your budget.
 Note that many travel policies are changing or are set to expire in the fall (though there may be extensions).
 It is always a good idea to check the requirements and guidelines before traveling.

 - The Best Contactless Credit Cards for Your Wallet

 - Best Credit Cards for Domestic Travel in 2020